Design Dos and Don’ts for SEO: Crafting a User-Friendly and Search-Optimized Website

 9. Add Internal Links

-Internal links act as a roadmap for both users and search engines, helping them navigate your site and discover related content.
+Internal links are like a roadmap for visitors and search engines, helping everyone explore your site and find related content.

-They also help search engines understand the structure of your site and the importance of various pages.
+They also help search engines understand how your site is organized and which pages are most important.

-Pro Tip: Use descriptive anchor text for internal links to improve usability and SEO.
-Connect to related pages or articles to keep visitors engaged and to aid search engines in indexing your site more effectively.
+Pro Tip: Use descriptive text for your links and connect related pages or articles to keep visitors engaged and help search engines index your site better.

 SEO Design Don’ts for Better Rankings

-2. Do Not Use Graphics Willy-Nilly for No Reason
+2. Do Not Use Graphics for No Reason

-Always ask yourself, “Will this graphic help users or improve functionality?”
-If it doesn’t, consider leaving it out.
+Always ask yourself, “will this graphic help users or improve functionality?”
+If the answer is no, consider leaving it out.

 Huge blocks of text can overwhelm users and make your content hard to digest.
-Break up your text to keep things clear and engaging.
+If your pages feel hard to scan, visitors are more likely to leave.

 Pro Tip: Focus on one or two main CTAs per page.
-Make them clear and compelling so users know exactly what to do next.
+Make it clear what you want visitors to do next, and guide them there naturally.

 Did you know it takes just 5 milliseconds for visitors to form an opinion about your website?